-You must set the SDEHOME variable to tell the client application:.

-• Where the direct connect driver files are stored.
-For ESRI client applications, the direct connect files are located in the same directory where the client application's other dynamicly linked library files get installed.
-For Windows applications, this is normally in the bin directory of your client applications install location.
+You must set the SDEHOME variable to tell the client application where the direct connect driver files are stored.
+For ESRI client applications, the direct connect files are located in the same directory where the client application's other dynamically linked library files are installed.
+For Windows applications, this is normally in the bin directory of your client application's install location.
 For UNIX and Linux systems, these will normally be in the lib directory.

-To set this environment variable, you must specify the full file path for it.
+To set this environment variable, you must specify the full filepath for it.
 For example,

-Unix: setenv SDEHOME /unix1/arcgis/

-Windows: use Windows utilities to set a variable to something like this
+- UNIX: setenv SDEHOME /unix1/arcgis/ - Windows: Use Windows utilities to set a variable to something similar to